 These are questions that the EIT Health network regularly addresses when developing new solutions, introducing them into care systems and interacting with users.
 Contemporary products that use AI, personalised medicine, mobile services, and wearables must adhere to legal and ethical aspects in order to ensure trustworthiness.
 Since regulations vary on a national level, companies that develop data-driven healthcare products foster a close-knit network with institutions in several countries to match national requirements and sensitivities.

-For the Joint EIT Health Germany-Switzerland & EIT Health Spain Symposium, we invite our partners, but also other interested stakeholders from both ecosystems, to explain and discuss these topics in the course of a two-day programme.
+For the Joint EIT Health Germany-Switzerland & EIT Health Spain Symposium, we cordially invite our core and associate partners to come together and discuss these topics in the course of a two-day programme.
+The invitation includes network partners and other interested stakeholders from both ecosystems.
 Besides political considerations, representatives from industry and research will come to share their experiences and approaches in the field of data management.

 As a result of the discussions, a statement paper will be developed in several working groups with the involvement of high-level ethics speakers.
 This paper will subsequently be published as the position of the EIT Health networks Germany-Switzerland and Spain to be included in the public discussion.

 (Please note: Seating is limited.
 In case of full occupancy, registrations from EIT Health partners will be given preference.)

 11:30-12:00 Welcome | Nandor Gaus (EIT Health RIH Germany-Switzerland), Cristina Bescos (EIT Health Spain), political representatives

 12:00-13:00 Podium Discussion | Creating European Data solutions: Ongoing approaches and projects